Let's get the ball rolling

-Kittle Group supported a multi-national rail operator with preparation of its tender to the Department for Transport for the franchise to operate the West Coast Main Line.
+We supported a multinational rail operator with the preparation of its tender to the Department for Transport for the franchise to operate the West Coast Main Line.
 Our involvement was to support work on the preparation of the Shadow Operator Plan (ShOP) setting out the client’s strategy for operating the line, including rolling stock, ticketing, assets, and station management.

 We co-located our team with the client and their Joint Venture partners at their offices in London, working alongside their bid teams and consultants preparing the plan.
-We agreed a writing plan with the client’s bid management team with clear deliverables and milestones we had to meet.
+We agreed a writing plan with the client’s bid management team with clear deliverables and milestones.
 Drafting involved a combination of reviewing material created by the client’s team, research, and interviewing subject matter experts.
-Our drafts then went through a process of review by the client’s executives and were updated accordingly.
-The outcome was a high-quality contribution to the ShOP and resulted in further commissions from the client.

 The outcome was a high-quality contribution to the ShOP and resulted in further commissions from the client.

-Kittle Group supported a joint venture between a major manufacturer of precast concrete and a specialist installer of road and rail tunnels.
-Our role was to prepare their bid to a Tier 1 construction company for the design, manufacture, and installation of tunnels as part of the new new High Speed 2 rail line between London and Birmingham.
+We supported a Joint Venture between a major manufacturer of precast concrete and a specialist installer of road and rail tunnels.
+Our role was to prepare their bid to a Tier 1 construction company for the design, manufacture, and installation of tunnels as part of the new High Speed 2 rail line between London and Birmingham.

-This entire bid was prepared remotely, working with the clients in Lincolnshire and Paris to collate information of their solution, evidence to support their proposal, and details of added value.
-Our team then prepared draft responses, refining them with the clients as part of a review process.
+We worked with the clients in Lincolnshire and Paris to collate information regarding their solution, evidence to support their proposal, and details of added value.
+Our team then prepared draft responses, refining them with the client as part of a review process.
 Responses included case study examples of comparable projects delivered by the clients, manufacturing and installation processes, transport logistics to the construction site, and environmental management.

 This was a successful project for the client that led to them being awarded the contract.

-Our client commissioned Kittle Group to support the preparation of a bid to the Office of Rail and Road (the rail network regulator) to undertake a review of Network Rail’s procurement strategy.
+Our client commissioned us to support the preparation of a bid to the Office of Rail and Road (the rail network regulator) to undertake a review of Network Rail’s procurement strategy.